 I would not want to use any kind of solvent in your infant’s bottles, unless they are glass, and even then I’d be hesitant.You all know I’m not scared of the broad term “chemicals.”
 I also don’t believe that natural means safe.

 That said there are specific instances in which I am extra careful about what cleaners I choose, an infant’s bottle is definitely one of those cases.
-I think of it this way, if you’re going to the trouble of breastfeeding chemicals like pthalates (there are no pthalates in the rubbing alcohol you mentioned, but rubbing alcohol can weaken some plastics.)then don’t undo your efforts and expose your child to
+I think of it this way, if you’re going to the trouble of breastfeedingthen don’t undo your efforts and expose your child to chemicals like pthalates (there are no pthalates in the rubbing alcohol you mentioned, but rubbing alcohol can weaken some plastics.)

 Use a mild detergent*, HOT water, and PHYSICAL energy to clean out those bottles.
 I never bothered with bottle brushes and instead just shoved the dishcloth way down inside and twisted the heck out of it.
 In particularly stubborn cases I would take a chopstick and use it (inside the cloth) to get down into that stupid ridge at the bottom of the bottle.
 (Yes, I was also frustrated by the fat left behind.)

 Very hot water and plenty of detergent (just like when we talked about how washing machines clean clothes) are what is needed to get rid of that fatty residue.
 My pal Amy Tucker added a squirt of soap to the bottle, a little hot water, and shook the snot out of it.

 Maybe a fellow Home Eccer has stumbled upon an easier way to clean baby bottles?
 (Feel free to chime in, in the comments!)
 If not, well, just remember this is a very short period of time.
 You’ll only have to deal with these bottles until cup weaning which is recommended (by many pediatricians, mine included) at one year.
 So really, you’re going to get through this.